 - Benzyl alcohol

-Phthalates (pronounced ‘thah-lates’) are a group of chemicals commonly found in plastics.
+Phthalates (pronounced ‘thah-lates’) are a group of chemicals widely used in plastics.
 They are also used in cosmetics for their ability to keep materials flexible, acting as lubricants.

 Why are phthalates harmful?
-Research shows that phthalates could be linked to some serious health risks.
+Research shows that phthalates could be linked to some serious health risks to your personal care.
 The United States’ National Toxicology Program have even named certain phthalates as potential carcinogens.
 Other studies show that using phthalates can affect human hormones, in particular testosterone.
 A 2014 study even linked phthalates to type 2 diabetes.

 To avoid phthalates, look for cosmetics and other products that specifically say ‘no phthalates’ or ‘phthalate free’.
 You can also check ingredients lists for some of the most commonly used phthalates, like DBP (dibutyl phthalate), DiNP (diisononyl phthalate), DNOP (di-n-octyl phthalate), DEP (diethyl phthalate) and BBzP (benzyl butyl phthalate).